ABS-CBN Sports and Action

-ABS-CBN Sports and Action (stylized as ABS-CBN Sports+Action or simply S+A or S and A), was a free-to-air television network based in Quezon City.
+ABS-CBN Sports and Action (stylized as ABS-CBN Sports+Action), also known as simply (from 2016) S+A (pronounced S and A), was a Philippine free-to-air broadcast television network based in Quezon City.
 It was owned by ABS-CBN Corporation with some of its programs produced and licensed by ABS-CBN Sports.
-In Metro Manila, Sports + Action broadcast terrestrially and through DTT through DWAC-TV (UHF channel 23), the frequency once used by the defunct national television network Studio 23 until its closure on January 16, 2014, with most of its UHF affiliate stations in the provinces owned by AMCARA Broadcasting Network.
+In Metro Manila, Sports+Action broadcast terrestrially and through DTT through DWAC-TV (UHF channel 23), the frequency once used by the defunct national television network Studio 23 until its closure on January 17, 2014, with most of its UHF affiliate stations in the provinces owned by AMCARA Broadcasting Network.
 It began its operations on January 18, 2014, yet it did not become the company's sole channel for sports until the shutdown of subscription-based counterpart Balls by the end of 2015.
 Its simulcast high-definition channel was exclusively available on Sky Cable, Destiny Cable and Sky Direct since 2016, while its international feed (carried with the same channel name) carried worldwide through The Filipino Channel.
 Sports + Action's programming is composed primarily of sports coverage such as MPBL, ABL, UAAP, NCAA, Pinoy Pride fights, BVR, PVL and ONE Championship.
 The program line up of Sports + Action included other sports-related programming, news coverages and blocktimers.
 S+A broadcast Mondays to Saturdays from 5:00 am to 1:00 am and Sundays from 4:00 am to 1:00 am.

 On May 5, 2020, the station's broadcasting activities, together with that of its sister television and radio stations ABS-CBN, DZMM, and MOR Philippines, were ordered to sign off the air at 7:52 pm following the cease-and-desist order (CDO) issued by the National Telecommunications Commission due to the expiration of ABS-CBN's legislative license to operate.
 S+A continued to air internationally through The Filipino Channel until December 2.

-On January 5, 2022, its former UHF frequencies (channel 23 and 43) were assigned by the NTC to Aliw Broadcasting Corporation (for channel 23) and Swara Sug Media Corporation (for channel 43).
-However, SSMC ceased operations on December 21, 2023 due to NTC's suspension order.
+On January 5, 2022, its former UHF frequencies (channel 23 and 43) were assigned by the NTC to RPN's sister company Aliw Broadcasting Corporation (for channel 23) and Swara Sug Media Corporation (for channel 43).
+However, SSMC ceased operations on December 21, 2023, following NTC's suspension order, and subsequently a cease and desist order.